-In this next DIY miniatures tutorial, I will try to explain how to make miniature windows or miniature doors.
+In this next DIY miniatures tutorial, I will try to explain how to make miniature windows and miniature doors.

 Before, I have written a few articles about how to craft miniature walls, miniature floors, miniature roofs, and all kinds of miniature water for dioramas.

-The easiest way, of course, would be buying a miniature kit, there are lots of professional miniaturists specialized in this on Etsy.
+The easiest way, of course, would be to buy a miniature kit, there are lots of professional miniaturists specializing in this on Etsy.
 For example, the fairy garden doors from LularoseUSA are pretty awesome;-).

 I made an attempt for my own fairy garden and the door and window of my backyard shed are also made by me and I’m not technically skilled at all!
 So you could give it a go for sure, why not?!
 Oh yes, my treehouse has windows as well, I almost forgot! ( it is not finished yet ).